I-3-8-20.Writing an Appeals Council Decision

 In the rationale, the AC:

-• Discusses and resolves the issue(s) in the case;
+Discusses and resolves the issue(s) in the case;

-• Incorporates pertinent findings and conclusions in mental impairment cases based on the special technique in 20 CFR 404.1520a and 416.920a.
+Incorporates pertinent findings and conclusions in mental impairment cases based on the special technique described in 20 CFR 404.1520a and 416.920a.
 The decision must include a specific finding regarding the degree of limitation in each of the functional areas described in 20 CFR 404.1520a(c) and 416.920a(c);

-• For claim(s) filed before March 27, 2017, discusses the weight assigned to evidence in resolving conflicts in the record, stating which evidence is more persuasive and why;
+For claim(s) filed before March 27, 2017, discusses the weight assigned to evidence in resolving conflicts in the record, stating which evidence is more persuasive and why;

-• For claim(s) filed before March 27, 2017, states the consideration given to State agency medical consultant opinions, as required in 20 CFR 404.1527 and 416.927;
+For claim(s) filed before March 27, 2017, states how the State agency medical consultant opinions were considered, as required in 20 CFR 404.1527 and 416.927;

-• For claim(s) filed on or after March 27, 2017, articulates the persuasiveness of medical opinions and prior administrative medical findings, as required by 20 CFR 404.1520c and 416.920c;
+For claim(s) filed on or after March 27, 2017, articulates the evaluation of the persuasiveness of medical opinions and prior administrative medical findings, as required by 20 CFR 404.1520c and 416.920c;

-• Cites the applicable sections of the Social Security Act, regulations, Social Security Rulings (SSRs), and, when applicable, Acquiescence Rulings; and
+Cites the applicable sections of the Social Security Act, regulations, Social Security Rulings (SSRs), and, when applicable, Acquiescence Rulings; and

 3. Findings